tmoreton/trckfi/outstatic/content/posts/navigating-financial-health-strategies-to-overcome-lifestyle-creep.md

 ![](/images/lifestyle-creep-comparison-E5Mz.jpg)

-## Comparing Yourself to Others leads to Lifestyle Creep
+## Social Media & Lifestyle Creep: The Cost of Comparison

 It’s really hard to be on social media nowadays and not **compare yourself** to others.
 Your life isn’t fun enough, your wardrobe isn’t trendy enough, your house isn’t chic enough, and your business isn't growing fast enough.
 It might even make you feel like *you aren’t enough*.

 But what you're seeing people's highlight reels on Instagram, just like any other social media platform.

 My own posts are totally a highlight reel.
-And too used to also feel anxious going through my feed and seeing all the things others are doing.
+And I too used to also feel anxious going through my feed and seeing all the things others are doing.
 Like I was falling behind.

 ## Real-Life Effects of Comparing Yourself to Others